Applying for a loan online vs. in person: Which is better?

 Online vs. in-person loans

-Banks, credit unions and online lenders offer online personal loans.
-These loans allow borrowers to submit an application through the institution’s website rather than talking to a loan officer at a brick-and-mortar location.
+In addition to in-person applications, banks and credit unions may also offer online personal loan applications.
+These allow you to submit an application through the institution’s website rather than talking to a loan officer at a brick-and-mortar location.
+You will submit the required documents electronically, too.

-How you should apply depends on the available options and personal preference.
-It’s important to be fully informed on the details of both processes to ensure you’re getting the best loan for your needs and credit situation.
+In-person application processes require you to apply by meeting with a bank or credit union loan officer.
+When deciding whether to apply for a loan in person or online, consider the available options and your personal preference.
+It’s important to be fully informed about the details of both processes to ensure you’re getting the best loan for your needs and credit situation.

 Pros and cons of applying online